emmajanedrews/base-template/_posts/2017-10-11-5-things-you-shouldnt-overlook-when-purchasing-a-home.md

 **4. Whether or not you can rent out the property.** If you plan on purchasing the home for a short period of time and then renting it out, you might not be allowed to do so if the home is located in an HOA area.&nbsp;

 **5. Things you can’t change about the property later on.** If you don’t like the lot size, for example, you might be limited in making future enhancements to it, so take a look at that and decide whether you want to reconsider or not.

+If you have any other questions about buying a home in our area, just give me a call or send me an email.
+I would be happy to help you!